-It creates products and policies to keep the Internet in the service of the people and not profit.
-When you use Firefox, you are helping Mozilla fight misinformation online and teach digital skills, etc. Mozilla has an Information Trust Initiative, Empower women online, Coral Project, Internet Health Report and so on.
+It creates products and policies to keep the Internet in the service of the people and not for profit.
+When you use Firefox, you are helping Mozilla fight misinformation online, teach digital skills, etc. Mozilla has an Information Trust Initiative, Empower Women Online, Coral Project, Internet Health Report, etc.

-How to Fix Secure Connection Failed on Firefox
+How To Fix Secure Connection Failed On Firefox

-If the error Secure Connection Failed on Firefox, keeps on showing and is not fixing on its own, This error might occur because your computer or device’s configuration is via proxy.
+- If the error Secure Connection Failed on Firefox keeps on showing and is not fixing on its own, This error might occur because your computer or device’s configuration is via proxy.

 Secure Connection Failed on Firefox is a failure that may occur on Firefox if Firefox finds that the website you are trying to open is dangerous or untrustworthy.

 Due to this, the testing of the Firefox browser is very crucial.
 You should first reload the page and check whether you’re using the latest version of Firefox or not.
 If not, you should install the new version without much ado.

 There may be some technical issue on the part of your ISP, i.e., Internet Service Provider, and the error might be showing due to slow internet.
 You should call your ISP to inquire if the error is happening because of them; if not, you should report the error and try different methods to fix it.

 If you have a lot of extensions on your Firefox, they might be causing problems in your Firefox browser.
 You should restart the browser in Safe mode and turn off the add-ons.
 To do that, go to the menu settings and press help, and click on Restart with Add-ons Disabled.

 To determine which add-on created the problem, turn off the add-ons individually and check for the error.
 Being a monotonous procedure, it needs a lot of time, but it solves the problem and is worth it.